KingCueio/Survival-Commands-in-IRPH/README.md

        - This command allows you to join in someone's party.
 You will have to type the password if they have password.
 If they dont, just type the name.
      - /partychat
        - This command allows you to type in party chat.
 If you do want to type in global chat just type the /partychat again.
-     - /pay [player] [amount]
-       - This command allows you to pay another player from your balance.
      - /playtime [name]
        - This command allows you to check someone's playtime and the Times Joined.
 The Command will only be for Online Players.
      - /quest